RaphaelHaddad/Real-Time-Brain-Inspired-Video-Memory/README.md

 Left column (first entry) shows the current MVP run with **13% accuracy**; more placements will be added here after future improvements.

+Latest benchmark (subgraph-context in LLM injector): **26.67% accuracy** (8/30).
+This result reflects the run where the injector included subgraph context during batch injection and the hybrid retrieval pipeline was evaluated using the benchmark tool.

 ## Usage

 ### 1. Run VLM Extraction (Before starting Neo4j)